ValeriaTelles/Code-Breaker/README.md

 ﻿# Code Breaker

 There is a number lock with a 3 digit code.
 Can you solve this logic problem from the following hints?
-If not, ***CodeBreaker*** will solve it for you computationally!
+If not, ***CodeBreaker*** will solve it for you computationally using Boolean logic!

 ## Hints